areej-i/areej-i/README.md

 ✫ ˚♡

 Hi!
-I'm Areej, a computer science student who enjoys making websites and especially likes programming using C++.
+I'm Areej, a computer science graduate who enjoys making websites and especially likes programming using C++.

 Check out some of my work!